-My role here is to make you understand the proper way to assemble this puzzle and definitely learn how to build any character from the techniques presented.
-I guarantee you will be shocked at how easy it is to create a cartoon expression that children (and adults) will adore!
+My role here is to help you understand the proper way to assemble this puzzle.
+I'll teach you how to draw characters from the techniques presented.
+I guarantee you'll be shocked at how easy it is to create a cartoon expression that children (and adults) will adore!

 Understanding Human Perception

-The human-being has a very interesting feature: We can synthesize the details that make up a structure or an object in very complex ways into very basic and simple ones.
-This way we can represent any type of thing through a few curves and geometric shapes.
+Before jumping into cartoon face drawing, we'll talk about the basics of human perception.
+Human beings have a very interesting feature: we can synthesize the details that make up a structure or an object in very complex ways into very basic and simple ones.
+In this way, we can represent any type of thing through a few curves and geometric shapes.

 Can you tell me if the two images below represent the same object?